mahmoudimus/ac/docs/public/concepts/licensing.md

  * set the `enableLicensing` flag in the add-on descriptor for the add-on
  * write code to check the `lic` URL parameter for all incoming requests
- * use a REST resource at /license to get additional license information for each application
+ * use a REST resource at `/rest/atlassian-connect/1/license` to get additional license information for each application
  * implement the logic appropriate for the add-on based on the license status

 #### Note:
-The results of a license check by the Atlassian application is cached for 5 minutes.
+The result of a license check by the Atlassian application is cached for 5 minutes.

 ## Setting the License-Enabled Flag